 Step 4: Set up WP Ultimo Plans

-This is where things will start to come into place.
-When we installed the WooCommerce Connect extension above, we chose not to network activate it.
+This is where things will start to fall into place.
+When we installed the extensions above, we chose not to network activate them.
 This is important if you want to offer a free plan (i.e. use the CRM for free, without any extensions).